giovanniboscu/continuous-section-field/actions-examples/ekofisk/README.md

 # Case 3: Ekofisk Jacket Platform - Foundation Piles
 ## Reconstructed CSF Benchmark for Degradation Modeling

-if you need to recreate the geometry
+if you need to ecreate a new modified geometry

 ```
 python3 csf_polygon_hole_builder_v2.py